Facade/entrance in Hotel Niwa Tokyo

 At Hotel Niwa Tokyo, tantalizing culinary experiences await just a few steps from your luxurious accommodations.
 Indulge your taste buds at Japanese Cuisine YUKURI, where traditional flavors come alive in an ambiance that echoes the beauty of Japan's cultural heritage.
 Savor exquisite sushi, fragrant ramen, and seasonal delicacies, all meticulously crafted with the freshest ingredients.
 If you're craving something a bit more contemporary, head over to Dining LIEU, where a modern flair to European cuisine will sweep you off your feet.
 With options that suit every palate, mealtime becomes an adventure of its own at Hotel Niwa.

-Food in Hotel Niwa Tokyo
+Food and drinks in Hotel Niwa Tokyo

-Buffet breakfast in Hotel Niwa Tokyo
+Food and drinks in Hotel Niwa Tokyo

 Amenities